gongminmin/ImpulseDrive/Doc/PowerSubsystem.md

 ![ZVS Circuit](Img/ZvsCircuit.png)

 It's also a finished board that can be found online.
-The output of this board is connected to a 5+5:10 homemade toroid transformer.
-It doesn't change the voltage, but isolate the two sides.
-On the primary coil side, the ZVS can keep oscillating.
-Meanwhile on the secondary coil side, it pumps the power to the successor circuit.
-The transformer is made by wrapping 18 AWG wires on a FT240-61 ferrite core.
-Each of its coil has a inductance of 28uH.
+To make it oscillate, the output must be connected to a inductor, such as the primary coil of a transformer.
+Here we choose the inductance at 28uH, the output voltage is between 18 to 20V.
+The dual inductor varity of ZVS driver doesn't need a center tapped primary coil.
+Make the circuit easier to connect.

 ![ZVS Photo](Img/ZvsPhoto.jpg)